MediaArea/MediaConch/DesignNarrative.md

 - A CD-R is ripped to a 44100 Hz, 16 bit, 2 channel LPCM file
 - A DAT tape is ripped to either a 32000, 44100, or 48000 Hz 16 bit file

-Such digitization requirements may be expressed into a policy checker set through the shell or policy checker to verify that the results of digitization are consistent with the archive's specifications.
+Such digitisation requirements may be expressed into a policy checker set through the shell or policy checker to verify that the results of digitisation are consistent with the archive's specifications.
 This includes both sets of technical metadata and specification as well as anticipated embedded descriptive, preservation, or administrative metadata.

-#### Verification of Lossless Digitization
+#### Verification of Lossless digitisation

-Until recently audiovisual digitization required a fairly inflexible set of hardware requirements and extremely limited possibilities for an open source approach to video digitization.
-Due to the bandwidth and processing requirements for the digitization of standard definition video required the installation of PCI cards and often the use of hardware encoders that were designed to encode video as fast as the video was being received to codecs like MPEG2 or JPEG2000.
-With modern connectivity options such as USB 3 and Thunderbolt it is easier to add video digitization capabilities to modern computers and more archive are performing this internally.
+Until recently audiovisual digitisation required a fairly inflexible set of hardware requirements and extremely limited possibilities for an open source approach to video digitisation.
+Due to the bandwidth and processing requirements for the digitisation of standard definition video required the installation of PCI cards and often the use of hardware encoders that were designed to encode video as fast as the video was being received to codecs like MPEG2 or JPEG2000.
+With modern connectivity options such as USB 3 and Thunderbolt it is easier to add video digitisation capabilities to modern computers and more archive are performing this internally.
 Additionally modern computer processers can now transcode video losslessly in software from a video input without the need to rely on proprietary hardware-based encoders.
-Open source solutions such as DVA Profession, bmdcapture, and FFmpeg along with the open provision of video digitization software development kits, such as the Blackmagic SDK are facilitating new open development projects for archival video digitization.
+Open source solutions such as DVA Profession, bmdcapture, and FFmpeg along with the open provision of video digitisation software development kits, such as the Blackmagic SDK are facilitating new open development projects for archival video digitisation.

-As vendors and memory institutions are increasing considering and implementing digitization workflows that encode video directly to lossless codecs without the use of an intermediate file-based uncompressed audiovisual data, it is increasingly crucial to assess this lossless file soon after creation to detect any flaws within the digitization process.
+As vendors and memory institutions are increasing considering and implementing digitisation workflows that encode video directly to lossless codecs without the use of an intermediate file-based uncompressed audiovisual data, it is increasingly crucial to assess this lossless file soon after creation to detect any flaws within the digitisation process.

 For those digitizing video through processes that incorporate libav or FFmpeg such as bmdcapture of FFmpeg's decklink integration, a separate framemd5 may be written alongside the encoded FFV1 data.
 The resulting FFV1 data may then be verified against the framemd5 to verify that the correct bits were written to disk.

-An inspiration for the use of framemd5 reports within a digitization workflow is inspired by the verify option with the flac utility available at http://flac.sourceforge.net/.
+An inspiration for the use of framemd5 reports within a digitisation workflow is inspired by the verify option with the flac utility available at http://flac.sourceforge.net/.
 The ‘-V’ or –verify command is used to decode the encoded stream in parallel to the encoding process to double-check the losslessness of the transcoding.
 With this method any discrepancy between what data is read and transcoded versus what data is written to disk could be identified in a subsequent verification process.
-The use of framemd5 data within a digitization workflow enables verification in cases where an option similar to flac's --verify argument isn't available.
+The use of framemd5 data within a digitisation workflow enables verification in cases where an option similar to flac's --verify argument isn't available.

 #### Assessment of Vendor/Producer Deliverables

-For archives that clarify specifications for audiovisual digitization projects, the implementation checker should facilitate a workflow for the archivist to express those specifications and verify received material against them.
+For archives that clarify specifications for audiovisual digitisation projects, the implementation checker should facilitate a workflow for the archivist to express those specifications and verify received material against them.
 In addition to testing for the presence and order of required metadata tags the implementation checker should also be able to verify that they adhere to particular patterns as expressed through regular expressions.

 The implementation checker should be able to verify that files were transferred completely and that the delivered material does not contain any partial files from an incomplete or aborted transfer.